srepac/pikvm/pages/Community_FAQ.md

 kvmd:
     streamer:
         forever: true
-        cmd_append: [--slowdown]                    # for usb-hdmi only so that target PC display works w/o rebooting
         ### this section is for use with webrtc/h.264 -- up to resolution: line
         h264_bitrate:
             default: 5000